Fall Tarot Class

 Announcing soon →The Inner Council

 The governing body of the Center.
-Spiritual and ethical stewards of lineage, land, and the work.
+In kinship with the land, keepers of the lineage, accountable to the work.
 Decisions emerge through divination, ancestral consultation, and sacred council.

 The Igbimo Ijinle is supported by the Apena Council — our witnessing body for sacred agreements — and extends through our Egbe leaders, priests, and community stewards across the diaspora.